userfrosting/learn/pages/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 Git is one of the most popular [version control systems](https://en.wikipedia.org/wiki/Version_control), originally created for aiding development of the Linux kernel.

-To start working with Userfrosting, you will need to use **git**.
+To start working with UserFrosting, you will need to use **git**.
 Git is important to use with UserFrosting for four reasons:

 1. Many of the [asset management tools](#npm) that UserFrosting depends on, use git;
 2. It makes it easier to merge updates in UserFrosting into your project;